AakankshaShah/Topic-Wise-Questions/Backtracking.md

     }

    ```
-3. Permuattions of a string
+3. Permutations of a string
     ```
           if (start == S.size() - 1) {
                 set.insert(S); // Insert the current permutation into the set